A-ges/NewsReader/README.md

 bangla==0.0.12
 ```

-Now install it all at once:
+Now it can be installed all at once:

 ```bash
 pip install -r requirements.txt